Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Results and discussions

 We are now in the position to quantify the tension.
 Using a flat prior encompassing a large portion of the \kmn{} likelihood and the normalized posterior of the \ic{} fit in the numerator and denominator of \cref{eq:bayes-D1D2}, respectively, we find a Bayes factor of about $20$.
 According to a common criterion \cite{Jeffrey}, this corresponds to a level of tension from substantial to strong, as summarized in \cref{tab:summary}.
-By assuming that the Bayes factor is distributed as a $\chi$-squared with two degrees of freedom, we can quantify the tension to be $3.1\,\sigma$, in agreement with \cite{titans}.
+Alternatively, using \cref{eq:DeltaSigma}, we can quantify the tension to be $3.1\,\sigma$, in agreement with Ref.~\cite{titans}.